simonmcmanus/speclate-example/README.md

 #Speclate example

-An example static site build with sizlate.
+An example static site build with speclate.

 You can find the example running here: